-Jason Chien was walking south on Third Avenue between 56th and 55th Streets when he went blind.
-A bright blue and green light that appeared to have been fired from a laser cannon destroyed his eyes.
+Jason Chien was walking south on Third Avenue between 56th and 55th streets when he went blind.
+A bright blue and green light that appeared to have been fired from a laser cannon blasted his eyes.

-Jason had never thought about what he’d do if he suddenly couldn’t see, but today he found out.
-Jason froze in place.
+Jason had never thought about what he’d do if he suddenly couldn’t see, but on this day he found out.
+He froze.
 The sidewalk was crowded with office workers on the hunt for lunch, and Jason fully expected somebody to crash into him.
-Jason’s last sight was of tattooed blond woman in her twenties walking two border collies, closing in at a fast clip, which made him think that if he didn’t get tackled from behind he would become entangled in the retractable leashes and face plant onto the pavement.
+His last sight was of a tattooed blond woman in her twenties walking two border collies, closing in at a fast clip, which made him think that if he didn’t get tackled from behind, he would become entangled in the retractable leashes and face plant onto the pavement.

-Jason glanced to his right.
+Jason moved his head to the right.
 The shadow still followed.
-Jason darted his eyes toward the left where he saw another ghostly phantom tracking him.
+He darted his eyes toward the left, where he saw another ghostly phantom tracking him.
 He slid forward faster, lowering his arm in case he needed it to defend himself from whatever was pursuing him.

 A man jumped toward him.

-After a few seconds Jason understood what he saw.
+After a few seconds, he understood what he saw.
 His reflection.
-If Jason had taken another step he would have crashed into the mirror.
+If he’d had taken another step, he would have crashed into a mirror.
 The creatures that had been stalking him were also reflections.
-I’m in a goddamn mirror maze.
+I’m in a goddamn mirror maze, he thought.

 “Who’s there?”
 A voice echoed down the maze’s twisting corridors.
 “Who screamed?”

 “Ricky?”
 It can’t be.
-But Jason recognized the crisp consonants and mellow tones that defined Ricky Wong's voice.
+But Jason recognized the crisp consonants and mellow tones that defined Ricky Wong’s voice.
 “Is that you?”
-Jason pivoted three hundred sixty degrees, trying to locate Ricky.
+Jason pivoted all the way around, trying to locate Ricky.

 “What the hell happened?
 Where am I?”